lsaravia/MetawebsAssembly/MetawebsAssembly.md

 z-score
 ------------------------------------------------

-Table: Network global properties across scales, *Meta* represents the marine predator-prey relationships of Antarctica, the *Weddell Sea* and *Potter Cove* are local food webs.
+Table: Network global properties across scales, the *Meta-web* represents the marine predator-prey relationships of Antarctica, the *Weddell Sea* and *Potter Cove* are local food webs.
 Z-scores are calculated against 1000 null model networks (random or meta-web assembly models).
 Quantities marked with '*' are significant at 1% level.
 A negative z-score means that the quantity is smaller than the expectation for null model networks; a positive z-score means that is greater.

 \normalsize